Deploy Mendix apps to Kubernetes with Gitlab

 - deploy

-is to define docker-in-docker based image to execute Gitlab pipeline stages in. and stages
+- clean๐ image is to define docker-in-docker based image to execute Gitlab pipeline stages in. and stages is to divide the complete process into multiple steps.

 and custom CI/CD variables to use later in pipeline implementation.